Aglaoctenus castaneus: Taxonomy

 The species was originally described by Mello-Leitão in 1942 as Porrima castanea based on a female holotype from La Merced, San Martín, Peru.
 In 1960, Roewer transferred the species to the genus Porrimosa, and it remained in that genus until Santos & Brescovit transferred it to Aglaoctenus in 2001 during their revision of South American Aglaoctenus species.
 The male was first described by Capocasale in 1991.

 The holotype specimen was destroyed in the fire that occurred at the Museu Nacional in Rio de Janeiro in 2018.

 Distribution

 A. castaneus has been recorded from Ecuador, northern Peru, and northern, northeastern, and southeastern Brazil.
 Additional records suggest it may also occur in Argentina.

 Habitat

 This species is recorded mainly from humid forests.
-Webs have been observed on palm species including Attalea sp. and Astrocaryum aculeatiissimum in forest reserves in southeastern Brazil.
+Webs have been observed on palm species including Attalea sp. and Astrocaryum aculeatissimum in forest reserves in southeastern Brazil.
 On Ilha do Cardoso in southeastern Brazil, webs were found on bromeliads (Vriesea sp.) in restinga vegetation areas.
 Juveniles have been observed with webs in leaf litter in central Amazonian forests.